georust/rinex/rinex-cli/README.md

 In any case:

 - `--fp` (`-f`) only accepts one file at the moment
-- `--nav`, `--sp3` and similar context enhancer, accept both directories and individual files.
+- `-d` the smart recursive loader, allows loading entire datasets, with Observation RINEX as primary data.
+- `--nav`, `--sp3` `--atx` accept both single files (as many as you want) or directories, but they need to match that specific data type and they will serve as Observation RINEX augmentation.
+- `-d` or `-f` (at least once) is the only required command line argument.

 To load several files, use the command line flag once per file, for example :